wftutorials/aspnetmvctutorial/README.md

 }
 ```

-This should allow use to use the layout we just created.
+This should allow us to use the layout we just created as shown below.

 [layout_template.png]

 # Connecting to a database

 To connect to a database we need to install a dependency because we will be working with a MySQL database.
+Of course working with MS dataabase will be more straight forward.
+Checek out this link [here](https://docs.microsoft.com/en-us/aspnet/mvc/overview/getting-started/database-first-development/creating-the-web-application)
+to learn how.

 We need to install a `NuGet` package to work with MySql as shown below.

 [nuget_package.png]

 Head to Project and manage `NuGet` dependencies and install `MySql.Data`.
-Once you do this we can get started connetion to our databases.
+Once you do this we can get started connecting to our databases.

 We create a new route called `Users` in the `DashboardController.cs` it looks like